praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 ### Objectives

 In this lab, you will:
-* Create a graph in Data Studio
+* Create a graph in Graph Studio.
 * Detect the communities using the Infomap.

 ### Prerequisites